 In Harry Potter, Ali and Lebdušková argue, it is better to be poor than rich, ‘and we are led to prefer the poor to the rich.’
 At first blush, this might seem like a moral tale, and indeed, we are led to prefer the poor (e.g. Cinderella) to the rich in many stories.
 However, as the authors point out, making the rich into evildoers and the poor into heroes may be seen to subtly reinforce the status quo.
 The poor in Harry Potter are more appealing, warmer, and more pleasant to be with.
 Consider the contrast between Harry’s experiences with the Dursleys vs the Weasleys.
 There is very little incentive to ‘better’ oneself financially if wealth brings evil.

 I remember reading one of my own childhood favourites, Charlie and the Chocolate Factory, to a class of children at a remote school in Fiji.
-At the time, I realised how differently I interpreted the opening chapter in that context, where living in single or two-room houses, with multiple generations, was the norm, and very occasional consumption of chocolate (a rare treat due to the heat and distance from the mainland) was not a mark of poverty.
+At the time, I realised how differently I interpreted the opening chapter in that context, reading the book as an adult.

 I believe Charlie is another book in which we are led to prefer to the poor to the rich.
 In Charlie and the Chocolate Factory, where Veruca Salt and Mike Teavee and the rest of the barrage of spoiled rich brats are presented as much less relatable and admirable than impoverished and sympathetic Charlie.
 And of course poor Cinderella is, in both morality and beauty, much better than her spoiled rich step-sisters.